Evaluating Continuous Basic Graph Patterns over Dynamic Link Data Graphs: Introduction

 The paper is structured as follows.
 Section~\ref{sec:related} presents the related work.
 The main concepts and definitions used throughout this work are formally presented in Section~\ref{sec:prelim}.
-Section~\ref{sec:special} focus on defining main subclasses of BGP queries, while the problem, along with the relevant setting, investigated in work are formally defined in Section~\ref{sec:continuous}.
+Section~\ref{sec:special} focuses on defining the main subclasses of BGP queries used throughout the paper.
+The formal definition of the problem, along with the relevant setting, are discussed in Section~\ref{sec:continuous}.
 Section~\ref{sec:answer-queries} includes the main contributions of this work; i.e., the query answering algorithms applied over the dynamic Linked Data graphs.
-Finally, we conclude in Section~\ref{sec:conclusion}.
+In Section~\ref{subsec:generic}, we present a generic approach for continuously evaluating BGP queries, while individual subsections are dedicated to presenting optimized algorithms for selected subclasses of BGP queries (i.e., ground queries in Section~\ref{subsec:ground}, simple var-centric star queries in Section~\ref{subsec:var-centric}, loosely-connected queries in Section~\ref{subsec:loosely-connected}, and var-connected queries in Section~\ref{sec:eval-connected-var-queries}).